 Millions of Syrian refugees have been affected psychologically by the Syrian conflict.
-The STRENGTHS project is training Syrian refugees to provide a mental-health intervention called Problem Management+ to fellow Syrian refugees.
+The STRENGTHS project is training Syrian refugees to provide a mental-health intervention called Problem Management+ (PM+) to fellow refugees.

 Its aim is to help alleviate some of the psychological trauma suffered by those who have escaped the conflict, but paid a high psychological cost in the process.

 The STRENGTHS project is helping Syrian refugees with non-critical cases of psychological trauma associated with conflict to return to regular levels of psychological function.
 PM+ is a tool that has been developed by the WHO to help people affected by conflict.
 It is a short programme that targets symptoms of common psychological disorders (e.g. depression, anxiety, and stress).
 The STRENGTHS project will translate, adapt, test and implement the PM+ programmes Individual, Group, Early Adolescent Skills for Emotions (EASE) as well as an internet-delivered version.

 But the project will go further than that.

 It is not enough to know if an intervention works or not.
 The project’s partners are also looking at cost-effective implementation, and how to scale up PM+ in specific contexts.
 STRENGTHS will attempt to answer these questions in eight different countries hosting Syrian refugees in Europe (The Netherlands, Germany, Sweden, and Switzerland) and neighbouring Syria (Lebanon, Jordan, Turkey, and Egypt).

 - Translate and adapt the PM+ programmes and training materials.

 - Test the effectiveness of the PM+ programmes.

 - Determine the invested cost and effort of the specific PM+ interventions in different contexts.